rakeshpai/pi-gpio/README.md

 });
 ```

-## Unmaintained
+## How you can help

+Ways you can help
-This project is unmaintained, and is up for adoption.
-If anyone wants to take over the development of this project, please drop me a line, and we'll take it from there.
-Another way to help would be to review the pull requests and test them on a Pi for correctness.
+	*Review the pull requests and test them on a Pi for correctness.
+	*Report Bugs.
+	*Fix a bug or add something awesome, Send a pull request.

 ## About the pin configuration